Evannessa/Journal-To-Canvas-Slideshow/README.md

-# Click Image In Journal
+# Journal to Canvas Slideshow

 ## WARNING